Konstantin-Boev/core/docs/core/03_capabilities/02_shared-contexts/shared-contexts.md

 The applications below demonstrate how to get a list of all contexts and find a specific context by name.

-Create several contexts with different names from app B. Input the name of the context you want to find in App A and click the "Find Context" button to print the context.
+Create several contexts with different names from App B. Input the name of the context you want to find in App A and click the "Find Context" button to print the context.

 <!-- example 16 -->